ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8-draft/index.md

 typedef struct Heap Heap;
 ```

+The `heap.h` file holds all these definitions, and is called a _header file_.
+C
+programs are often organized with definitions in one file and declarations in
+another.
+This is done (at a high level) to help C's compiler, which doesn't
+have the same features Java's compiler has for traversing the filesystem to
+find all the relevant source files.

 In `heap.c`, you will write implementations of these functions.
 Your
 implementation will be a **min heap** (the mapping with the lowest key will be
 on top).
 Some notes on the required algorithms are at